Afridi6789/Safrididemo/README.md

 # Safrididemo
-This is my First git Repository
+This is my First git Reposito